 #5 – Function-Oriented Methods

 A function point is here a core quantifier.
 It is a measure that demonstrates how much functionality, business functionality mainly, a product gives.
-This methodology considers user inputs, errors reports, and messages, user inquiries, etc.
+This methodology considers user inputs, error reports, and messages, user inquiries, etc.

 #6 – QA Metrics

-What is quality metrics in software testing?
+What are quality metrics in software testing?
 Testing is an integral part of any development process.
 There are hundreds of metrics for software quality testing but let’s be indicative of them.
 Basic metrics include test cases executed and test cases written.
 Calculated metrics are usually executed by a QA Lead and are used to determine the progress of the project.
 The reports of calculated metrics can help improve the whole software development lifecycle (SDLC).